Orchids of the Aude – Part One

 Tour code: BLORCH-23

-A unique opportunity to discover some of the top orchid spots in the Aude with local orchid specialist Daniel Vizcaino and local botanist Benjamin Gilbert.
+This exclusive 5 night/ 4 day trip is a unique opportunity to discover some of the top orchid spots in the Aude county with local orchid specialist Daniel Vizcaino and local botanist Benjamin Gilbert.

-The Aude county has over 90 recorded species of wild orchid and further trips will explore other areas at other times of the season.
+Whilst focussed on orchids we will also have plenty of opportunities to look at the other wildflowers and the butterflies too!
+The Aude county has over 90 recorded species of wild orchid and future trips will explore other areas at other times of the season.

 - 5 days / 4 nights